-Rule 707.b.(1) establishes a default requirement for a Commission oversight hearing as part of the annual review of any operator with an average daily per-well production from oil and gas wells of less than five BBL or 10 MCF or more than 75% low producing30% of the operator's wells or 50% are inactive wells.(excluding out of service).
-As discussed above, the Commission determined that both low producing wellslower average production and inactive wells pose additional risks to the State, because such operations and wells generate less revenue in relation to their operational costs than higher producing wells.
-This is particularly true for operators with high percentages of inactive and low producing wellsin their portfolios.
+Rule 707.b.(1) establishes a default requirement for a Commission oversight hearing as part of the annual review of any operator with an average daily per-well production from oil and gas wells of less than five BBL or 10 MCF or more than 30% of the operator's wells are inactive (excluding out of service).
+As discussed above, the Commission determined that both lower average production and inactive wells pose additional risks to the State, because such operations and wells generate less revenue in relation to their operational costs than higher producing wells.
+This is particularly true for operators with high percentages of inactive wells.
 The Commission therefore determined that additional oversight of such operators' financial assurance is necessary and will reduce potential risks to the State.
 Oversight hearings will also allow the Commissioners to work with operators on achieving the goals of their financial assurance plans.
-However, the Commission recognizes that not all inactive wells or low producing wellsoperators with lower average production pose risks to the State, and that many operators of inactive wells and low producing wells aremay be financially viable.
+However, the Commission recognizes that not all inactive wells or operators with lower average production pose risks to the State, and that many operators of inactive wells and low producing wells may be financially viable.
 This provision allows the Commission to understand the operation and make informed decisions.

-Accordingly, the Commission determined that the percentage thresholds in Rule 707.b.(1) are reasonable metrics of operators that aremay be at higher risk and therefore warrant Commission oversight.
+Accordingly, the Commission determined that the thresholds in Rule 707.b.(1) are reasonable metrics of operators that may be at higher risk and therefore warrant Commission oversight.
 The degree of this oversight may vary.
 A Commission hearing for such an operator may simply involve a paper review of the operator's financial assurance through the consent agenda.
 Or it may involve a more in-depth hearing in which the Commission determines it is necessary to probe more deeply into an operator's financial situation and the production trends for the operator's wells in order to verify that the operator is financially capable of fulfilling its obligations to plug, abandon, reclaim, and remediate its oil and gas operations.

-As a procedural mechanism for such hearings, the Commission intends for the Director to file an application for a financial assurance hearing pursuant to Rule 503.g.(11) for any operator that meets the inactive and low producing well percentage thresholds in Rule 707.b.(1).
+As a procedural mechanism for such hearings, the Commission intends for the Director to file an application for a financial assurance hearing pursuant to Rule 503.g.(11) for any operator that meets the thresholds in Rule 707.b.(1).
 The operator would then be required to provide basic information into the e-filing docket for the hearing that addresses its future plans for its inactive wells, a demonstration of its financial capacity to plug, abandon, and reclaim its inactive and low-producing wells, and any other information that Staff or the Commission deem to be relevant.